kumarchino/Discord-Mac-Token-Grabber/README.md

 .![images](https://user-images.githubusercontent.com/100237364/159133466-7eb9a1b6-911c-448e-9dd1-e74842290fc5.jpeg)

-Here is a Discord token grabber created in Python, This version of the grabber supports windows, mac, and linux operating systems.
+Here is a Discord token grabber created in Python, This version of the grabber only support the macos operating system.
 This is my very first Github Project

 Liability Disclaimer ⚠